fate-events/facts-ir/index.md

 # Important Dates
 * **May 3, 2019**:     Workshop paper submissions due
 * **May 31, 2019**:    Workshop paper notification
+* **June 30, 2019**:   Uploading final version to arXiv
 * **July 25, 2019**:   Workshop Day at SIGIR 2019

 # How to submit
 Papers should be in English, in PDF, and formatted using the standard ACM _sigconf_ format, using the template available at [the ACM site]( https://www.acm.org/publications/proceedings-template); Word users should use the Interim Template.
 FACTS-IR uses the HotCRP submission system: [FACTS-IR submission site](https://facts-ir-2019.hotcrp.com/).

+No official proceedings will not be published, however accepted long paper submissions will be expected to be posted on [arXiv.org](arXiv.org).
+This is optional for extended abstract submissions.
+The review process is a single-blind.

 # Organization
 * Alexandra Olteanu (Microsoft Research, US & Canada)